rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Please make sure that the tests are passing to verify that your environment is set up correctly.
-More details about the tests are described in:
+RhodeCode uses py.test to run tests.
-:file:`/docs/dev/testing`.
+Please simply run ``make test`` to run the basic test suite.